dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

    + Added a settings option for Tools where users can customize
    - Added a "Back to Top" tab between main screen and footer where user can click and it will go to the top

-   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example.pdf"> Home Page Example </a> <br>Created <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets">Widgets</a> folder than will contain all of the redesigned widgets as well as variants. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%231">"My Courses" Design #1</a> <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%232">"My Courses" Design #2</a> which has a complete set of design aside from the teacher and setting mode. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22Online%20BookStore%22"> "Online Bookstore" </a> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Icons"> Icon</a> which contains all the icons and images used. <br><br> The 2 widgets "My Courses" and "Onine Bookstore" recieved their own design folder because they are essential widgets targets for this project.
+   Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/blob/main/Digital%20Drafts/Home%20Page%20Example.pdf"> Home Page Example </a> <br>Created <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets">Widgets</a> folder than will contain all of the redesigned widgets as well as variants. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%231">"My Courses" Design #1</a> <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22My%20Courses%22%20Design%20%232">"My Courses" Design #2</a> which has a complete set of design aside from the teacher and setting mode. <br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Digital%20Drafts/Widgets/%22Online%20BookStore%22"> "Online Bookstore" </a><br> Uploaded <a href="https://github.com/dyzhao1011/CUNY-Blackboard-Web-Redesign/tree/main/Icons"> Icon</a> which contains all the icons and images used. <br><br> The 2 widgets "My Courses" and "Onine Bookstore" recieved their own design folder because they are essential widgets targets for this project.
 Other widgets, except "Important Dates" won't recieve their own folder or file because they're designs won't be changed or is simple.
-The next steps is to create "Important Dates" widget folder.
+The next steps is to create "Important Dates" Widget folder.

   </details>

   <details>
-    <summary> January 23rd, 2023 </summary>
+    <summary> February 23rd, 2023 </summary>
     Created the "Ideas and Thoughts on the Changes" section in the Readme file.
 Completed the "Important Dates" widget folder and made updates to the completed home page.
 These include:

    - Added an arrow to the header of some widgets that users can manually click to condense or expand the widget